imytk/imytk.github.io/_pages/consultancy_me.md

 My expertise covers the entire AI development and deployment lifecycle.
-I specialise in building and delivering custom AI solutions, from advanced predictive analytics and intelligent process automation to leveraging cutting-edge solutions (e.g. Large Language Models) across a variety of use-cases.
+I specialise in building and delivering custom AI solutions, from advanced forecasting/predictive analytics and intelligent process automation to leveraging cutting-edge solutions (e.g. Large Language Models) across a variety of use-cases.

 Beyond just the technical implementation, I focus on building robust, scalable, and production-ready systems.
 I apply MLOps best practices, including CI/CD pipelines, to ensure seamless deployment and continuous performance monitoring.
-My goal is to deliver not just a tool, but a sustainable, production-grade system your team can own and maintain.
+This way, you are left with a sustainable, production-grade system that your team can own and maintain.